 Data Controller & Subject Access Requests

 Data Controller.
 The data controller for Pamber Heath Scout Group is the Executive Committee as a legal entity.
-Subject Access Requests are to be submitted to the Executive Committee either via direct contact with the Group Chair or in writing to Executive Committee Postbox, Pamber Heath Scout Den, Pelican Road, Pamber Heath, RG26 3EN.
+Subject Access Requests are to be submitted to the Executive Committee either via direct contact with the Group Chair or in writing to firstname.lastname@example.org or the Executive Committee Postbox, Pamber Heath Scout Den, Pelican Road, Pamber Heath, RG26 3EL.
 Leaders will provide guidance as required.
 Due to our size and nature of processing, we are not required to be individually registered with the ICO.
 The Scout Association is registered with the ICO.

 34SP.com (Our Data Host) collects the IP address of anyone visiting and stores it in our site’s access logs.
 IP addresses are used to track attacks on websites and allows 34SP to take steps to prevent those attacks.
 Access logs are kept for 28 days.

 · We have checked that legitimate interests is the most appropriate basis.